max-ray001/rescuerepo/README.md

   ```

   If you're using [RabbitMQ](http://www.rabbitmq.com/download.html), you can use `export CELERY_BROKER_URL=pyamqp://guest@localhost//`.
+  The demo version of this project is using a [CloudAMQP](https://www.cloudamqp.com/) instance from Heroku (the free "Little Lemur" tier).

   Or if you're using redis, you can use `docker run -d -p 6379:6379 redis && export CELERY_BROKER_URL=redis://localhost:6379/0`.